Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/3-create-notebook.md

 In this lesson, you will log into Azure Notebooks using your Microsoft account, create a project, and create your first notebook.
 In subsequent lessons, you will add additional notebooks to the project in order to get first-hand experience handling data in Python.

+## Create a notebook

+Azure notebooks are created through the portal at https://notebooks.azure.com and require nothing more than a browser and a [Microsoft account](https://account.microsoft.com/account).
+Notebooks are contained in projects, whose primary purpose is to group related notebooks.
+In this exercise, you will create a new project and then create a notebook inside it.

 1. Navigate to https://notebooks.azure.com in your browser and sign in using your Microsoft account.
 Click **My Projects** in the menu at the top of the page.
 Then click the **+ New Project** button at the top of the "My Projects" page.

 1. Create a new project named "Data Handling in Python."
 Check the "Public" box if you'd like to share notebooks with other people later on.
 You can also go into project settings once a project is created and change its visibility to public or private.